bcoin-org/bcoin-org.github.io/guides-markdown/swaps.md

 ## Let's swap!

 For now we’ll ignore the time locks, but just keep in mind they are there.
 In an ideal situation, only the hash locks are used anyway.
+As we'll see later on, the time locks are only used as refunds in order to cancel the swap.
 Let’s say Alice wants Bitcoin and Bob wants Bitcoin Cash.
 They agree to swap the coins they have for the coins they want.

 <p style="text-align:center"><img src="../assets/images/guides/swap4.png"></p>